Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: The Linear Index of Refraction

 As long as the atoms are noninteracting, the superposition principle holds whether the vapors are composed of atoms that behave as electric dipoles, magnetic dipoles, or as a mixture of both.
+That is,

-Near-dipole--dipole interactions, and other interactions between atoms, require a more detailed and model-dependent treatment that is outside the scope of the current work.
+for $p$ dielectric components and $q$ magnetic components.
+Then, $n=1+\xi_e+\xi_m$, where $\xi_e=\chi_e/2$ is the renormalized electric susceptibility and $\xi_m=\chi_m/2$ is the renormalized magnetic susceptibility.
+It should be noted that this is not the first time that the refractive index was derived as a linear superposition of the electric and magnetic dipole densities \cite{BIWardWebb}.
+It is also common in the literature to invoke the low-density limit so that $n=1+\xi_e+\xi_m$ can be used in place of $n=\sqrt{(1+\chi_e)(1+\chi_m)}$, Ref.~\cite{BIGord}, for example \cite{BImicro}.
+Near-dipole--dipole interactions \cite{BIChuck}, and other interactions between atoms, require a more detailed and model-dependent treatment that is outside the scope of the current work.

 Now that the linear refractive index is truly linear, we can regard the permittivity and permeability as anachronisms.
 The refractive index carries the material effects and we can eliminate the permeability and permittivity from the equations of motion for the macroscopic fields, Eqs.~(\ref{EQr3.16}) and (\ref{EQr3.17}), such that